Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

-# WiFi Weather Station with OTA Updates
+# WiFi Weather Station with OTA Updates + Supla Cloud integration

 This project is a WiFi-enabled ESP32 weather station that displays indoor and outdoor temperature and humidity, as well as outdoor air quality (PM2.5 and PM10) and pressure.
 The ESP32 fetches outdoor data from a local air quality station near my location and displays it on an OLED screen.
 The device also supports OTA (Over-The-Air) updates, making it easy to deploy updates without requiring a physical connection.

+> **NOTE**: I had problems building this branch (Supla) with PlatformIO, so I recommend using Arduino IDE for this branch.

 ## Features